gunjandatta/blog/_posts/2020/2020-10-04-classic-solution-in-modern.md

 <!--more-->

-We will use the [Basic Dashboard](https://github.com/gunjandatta/sp-dashboard-vue/wiki) example from the [Code Examples](https://dattabase.com/examples/) page to surface in a modern page and teams tab.
+We will use the [VueJS Basic Dashboard](https://github.com/gunjandatta/sp-dashboard-vue/wiki) example from the [Code Examples](https://dattabase.com/examples/) page to surface in a modern page and teams tab.

 ### Minimal App Page

 We will use the [minimal app page](https://dattabase.com/blog/minimal-page-for-sharepoint-app-parts) for app parts to render our custom HTML/CSS/JS solution to.
-Microsoft haven't announced Add-In solutions being deprecated, so this solution should work long term.
+Microsoft hasn't announced Add-In solutions being deprecated, so this solution should work long term.
 This solution will not work on sites that have [Custom Scripts](https://docs.microsoft.com/en-us/sharepoint/allow-or-prevent-custom-script) disabled.

 #### Dashboard Example